Sorbus commixta: Description

-Plants from Hokkaidō, the Kuril Islands and Sakhalin are sometimes distinguished as Sorbus commixta var. sachalinensis, with larger leaflets up to 9 cm long.
+Plants from Hokkaidō, the Kuril Islands and Sakhalin are sometimes distinguished as Sorbus commixta' var. 'sachalinensis, with larger leaflets up to 9 cm long.

 Cultivation and uses

-Outside its native range, it is grown as an ornamental tree, hardy in zones 5-9.
+Sorbus commixta is grown as an ornamental tree, hardy in zones 5-9.
 It grows best in moist, well-drained soil, in full sun.
 A number of cultivars have been selected, the most popular being 'Embley' (with fastigiate branching) and 'Serotina' (flowering later in early summer).
 'Embley' has gained the Royal Horticultural Society's Award of Garden Merit.